slyisdreaming/gdextension-cmake-template/README.md

 3. Let Visual Studio configure the project.
 4. Select the Startup Item `TemplateName.dll`.
 5. Build the project.
-6. Copy the contents of the `demo/bin` folder to your project.
+6. Copy the contents of the `demo/bin` folder into your project.

 The extension will be built against the Godot 4.2 release and it should work just fine with Godot 4.3 but not 4.1.
 Edit `CMakeLists.txt` if you need a different version.
+Replace `GIT_TAG godot-4.2-stable` with the desired version there.

 ## HOW TO DEBUG